corkami/pocs/collisions/README.md

 (Note I screwed up with Adobe compatibility, but that's my fault, not UniColl's)

 Whether you use UniColl as inline comment or Chosen Prefix in a dummy stream object, the strategy is similar: shuffle objects numbers around, then make Root object point to different objects, so unlike Shattered, this means instant collision of any arbitrary pair of PDF, at document level.

 A useful trick is that [`mutool clean`](https://mupdf.com/docs/manual-mutool-clean.html) output is reliably predictable, so it can be used to normalize PDFs as input, and fix your merged PDF while keeping the important parts of the file unmodified.
-MuTool doesn't discard bogus key/values - unless asked, and keep them in the same order, so using fake dictionary entries such as `/MD5_is /REALLY_dead_now__` is perfect to align things predicatbly.
+MuTool doesn't discard bogus key/values - unless asked, and keep them in the same order, so using fake dictionary entries such as `/MD5_is /REALLY_dead_now__` is perfect to align things predictably without needing another kind of comments.
 However it won't keep comments in dictionaries (so no inline-comment trick)

 Examples: [spectre.pdf](examples/collision1.pdf) ⟷ [meltdown.pdf](examples/collision2.pdf)